-Because it only measures 1/8 inches in thickness, we are able to offer it at a low price point.
-This is a light duty type of flooring, so it will not provide the highest level of cushioning and you may not want to use it under weight machines.
+Because it only measures 1/8 inch in thickness, we are able to offer it at a low price point.
+This is a light-duty type of flooring, so it will not provide the highest level of cushioning and you may not want to use it under weight machines.

 But it has the durability and traction you’ll need to get started with these workouts.
 It’s a nice choice for a home gym, as it is easy to handle.
 It has a pleasing confetti design, which adds color flakes to the black rubber.
 You can roll out the 4-foot wide rubber for the workout and then roll it back up for storage afterward.

 One of our most popular choices for plyometric exercise flooring is the Plyometric Rubber Roll 1/2 Inch product.
 This rubber roll has a great mix of value, durability, and excellent cushioning at a measurement of 1/2 inches of thickness.

 At 4 feet in width, our roll of rubber has a coverage area that’s appropriate for use in a home gym or an athletic studio.
 You have plenty of space to perform any kind of plyometric or P90X drill using this flooring.

 For an intense speed and agility workout load, the thickness level of this roll is fantastic at providing cushioning for the hip, knee, and ankle joints.

 Rubber stands up to constant foot traffic nicely.
 This particular roll carries a 5-year manufacturer warranty, so you will receive a long lifespan and a good return on your investment.